-Monique is a Lecturer at Georgia State University in the College of Business as part of the University's Entrepreneurship and Innovation Institute.
-She focuses on teaching students how to apply evidence-based entrepreneurship methods to go from an idea to a sustainable business model.
+Monique served as an Adjunct Professor at Georgia State University in the College of Business as part of the University's Entrepreneurship and Innovation Institute.
+She taught students how to apply evidence-based entrepreneurship methods to go from an idea to a sustainable business model.

-Monique served as a Director for Founder Institute, the world's premier idea-stage accelerator based in Silicon Valley, to help establish an Atlanta chapter of their startup launch program.
+Monique served as a Mentor for Techstars and a Director and Mentor for Founder Institute, two of the world's premier early-stage tech startup accelerators.
 Monique currently serves as a mentor to several tech startup founders as well as for many small business owners in her role as a volunteer for SCORE, a 50 year-old non-profit association supported by the U.S. Small Business Association (SBA) dedicated to helping small businesses get off the ground, grow, and achieve goals through education and mentoring.
-Monique received SCORE's Outstanding Mentor Award for 2017.
+She received SCORE's Outstanding Mentor Award for 2017.

 Monique is often an invited speaker on both topics and eagerly accepts opportunities to share her experiences and extend the message of encouragement to diverse audiences.
-Her perspectives on business are technology are often sought, including by Atlanta's own Atlanta Journal-Constitution, the only major daily newspaper in the metropolitan area of Atlanta, Georgia.
-Click here to read the article.
+Her perspectives on business are technology are often sought, including by Atlanta's own Atlanta Journal-Constitution and Rolling Out Media.

-To email her a message or to request her to speak at your event, click here.
+To email her a message or to request her to speak at your event, send message below.